M.

 Platform architecture

-One intelligence engine.
-Clearer decisions.
+One research workflow.
+Clearer publishing decisions.

 Intelligence Workspace